princessjacob/Semester-Long-Project-WebTech-Lecture/README.md

 # Semester-Long-Project-WebTech-Lecture
 This repository is mainly for the group's commits concerning the Semester Long Project for WebTech Lec.

+# A GUIDE TO FOLDERS (NEW!)
+1. First week topics: Place all FIXED first week topics under this folder.
+2. Second week topics and recent: Place all FIXED content here.
+3. HTML & CSS Files : Place HTML Files here BUT the content should come from the First Week Topics folder.
+If not, please don't make an HTML file for it.
+As for CSS, we will use a dummy html at the moment while the CSS is designed.

 # A guide to branches
 // To change branch, click the branch button and from there click the branch where you'd like to upload your file.